DYLedenev/agent-ants/README.md

 - `prompts/analyst.txt`: concise risk analyst
 - `prompts/researcher.txt`: fast, shallow summarizer

 Create your own agents by adding `.txt` files and corresponding Python logic.

+You can also configure your own LLM backend by editing `core/config.py` or setting environment variables:

+- `LLM_API_URL`
+- `LLM_MODEL`
+- `LLM_TOKEN`

+This allows you to use OpenAI, local models, or even proxy setups.

 ---